 Spoiler: God hardened Pharaoh’s heart, making him reject Moses’ pleas to let the Israelite slaves go free.

 I saw a discussion unfolding the other day (and weighed in) about Romans 9 and the issue of divine sovereignty.
 With the greatest respect to all parties involved, what I saw – and what I have seen numerous times, actually – looked like St Paul’s publicity agent explaining to the press why Paul’s latest tweet really didn’t mean what it pretty obviously did mean.
 A range of issues in the interpretation of this passage were discussed, but one of them was the way in which Paul uses Pharaoh in the Exodus story as an example of divine sovereignty in action.
-A number of people use the argument I encountered, and it goes like this: You might think this is a case of strong divine sovereignty where God is responsible for the hardening of Pharaoh’s heart, but if you look back into the account in Exodus, the writer said actually that Pharaoh hardened his heart.
+A number of people use the argument I encountered, and it goes like this: You might think this is a case of strong divine sovereignty where God is responsible for the hardening of Pharaoh’s heart, but if you look back into the account in Exodus, the writer said actually that Pharaoh hardened his own heart.
 So God was not ultimately responsible, Pharaoh was.
 I was thus told that this is not really an example of the strong view of divine sovereignty that I think it is.

 In fact in this particular conversation, when I replied by pointing out that Paul explained the hardening of Pharaoh’s heart by saying that God did it, I was met with the extraordinary claim that yes, we can all agree that Paul states that God was one of the agents responsible for the hardening of Pharaoh’s heart.
 But this is not agreement at all.
-At the risk of stating the obvious to everyone, while you might personally maintain that God was simply one of the agents but was not ultimately responsible, this is not what Paul states here (unless there is a missing fragment that we are all unaware of).
+At the risk of stating the obvious to everyone, while you might personally maintain that God was simply one of the agents but was not ultimately responsible, this is not what Paul states here (unless there is a missing fragment of Romans 9 that we are all unaware of).
 Let’s quickly review how the subject comes up in this letter (although I will be focusing on only one aspect of Paul’s discussion here, namely what he says about Pharaoh).

 Outlining Paul’s Claims